-- (4) In the case of an artistic work the right is infringed by a person who- - (a) publishes commercially or exhibits in public a derogatory treatment of the work, or broadcasts or includes in a cable programme service a visual image of a derogatory treatment of the work; - (b) shows in public a film including a visual image of a derogatory treatment of the work or issues or makes available to the public copies of such a film; or - (c) in the case of- - (i) a work of architecture in the form of a model for a building; - (ii) a sculpture; or - (iii) a work of artistic craftsmanship, issues or makes available to the public copies of a graphic work representing, or of a photograph of, a derogatory treatment of the work.
+- (a) publishes commercially, performs in public or communicates to the public a derogatory treatment of the work; or (Amended 16 of 2022 s.
+59) - (b) makes available to the public a film or sound recording of, or including, a derogatory treatment of the work, or issues copies of such a film or sound recording to the public.
+(Replaced 16 of 2022 s.
+59) - (4) In the case of an artistic work the right is infringed by a person who- - (a) publishes commercially or exhibits in public a derogatory treatment of the work, or communicates to the public a visual image of a derogatory treatment of the work; - (b) shows in public a film including a visual image of a derogatory treatment of the work, makes such a film available to the public or issues copies of such a film to the public; or - (c) in the case of- - (i) a work of architecture in the form of a model for a building; - (ii) a sculpture; or - (iii) a work of artistic craftsmanship, makes available to the public a graphic work representing, or a photograph of, a derogatory treatment of the work, or issues copies of such a graphic work or photograph to the public.
+(Amended 16 of 2022 s.
+59)

-- (5) Subsection (4) does not apply to a work of architecture in the form of a building; but where the author of such a work is identified on the building and it is the subject of derogatory treatment he has the right to require the identification to be removed. - (6) In the case of a film, the right is infringed by a person who- - (a) shows in public, broadcasts or includes in a cable programme service a derogatory treatment of the film; or - (b) issues or makes available to the public copies of a derogatory treatment of the film. - (7) The right conferred by this section extends to the treatment of parts of a work resulting from a previous treatment by a person other than the author or director, if those parts are attributed to, or are likely to be regarded as the work of, the author or director.
+(5) Subsection (4) does not apply to a work of architecture in the form of a building; but where the author of such a work is identified on the building and it is the subject of derogatory treatment he has the right to require the identification to be removed.

-(8) This section has effect subject to sections 93 and 94 (exceptions to and qualifications of right).
+- (6) In the case of a film, the right is infringed by a person who- - (a) shows in public or communicates to the public a derogatory treatment of the film; or - (b) issues to the public copies of a derogatory treatment of the film.
+(Amended 16 of 2022 s.
+59) - (7) The right conferred by this section extends to the treatment of parts of a work resulting from a previous treatment by a person other than the author or director, if those parts are attributed to, or are likely to be regarded as the work of, the author or director. - (8) This section has effect subject to sections 93 and 94 (exceptions to and qualifications of right).